cwchilvers/UCI-TCBC-03/README.md

 * JavaScript

 ## Usage
-Clone the repository locally and open the `index.html` file in your browser.
+The deployed version can be accessed at [uci-tcbc-03.cwchilvers.io](https://uci-tcbc-03.cwchilvers.io).

 To generate a password, click the "Generate Password" button.
 You will be prompted to enter a password length between 8 and 128 characters.
 After entering a valid password length, you will be prompted to select which character types to include in the password.
 You must select at least one character type.
 After selecting the character types, a password will be generated and displayed on the page.
 If you would like to generate another password, click the "Generate Password" button again.

-## Deployment
+## Installation
-The deployed version can be accessed at [uci-tcbc-03.cwchilvers.io](https://uci-tcbc-03.cwchilvers.io).
+Clone the repository locally and open the `index.html` file in your browser.

 ## Credits
 * [Original Starter Code](https://github.com/coding-boot-camp/friendly-parakeet.git)